 Archaeological Programme of Works, Somerset

-On behalf of Bristol Water we undertook research and fieldwork to assess and record the archaeological impact of a pipe replacement scheme at Broad Road, Charterhouse-on-Mendip, Somerset.
+On behalf of Bristol Water, we undertook research and fieldwork to assess and record the archaeological impact of a mains replacement scheme at Broad Road, Charterhouse-on-Mendip, Somerset.

 - Water main replacement scheme in an archaeologically sensitive landscape

 - Multi-period prehistoric activity revealed dating back to the Mesolithic